AI use in American newspapers is widespread, uneven, and rarely disclosed: Introduction

-We feed each article in all three datasets through Pangram's API to obtain both an AI likelihood (from 0-100\%) and a categorical label in \{\labelhuman, \labelmixed, \labelai \}.
-Pangram has a reported false positive rate (FPR) of $\sim$0.001\% on news text~\citep{emi2025falsepositives}, and independent research studies confirm its reliability across different domains~\cite{russell2025peoplewho,jabarian2025artificial,dugan-etal-2025-genai}.
+We feed each article in both datasets through Pangram's API to obtain both an AI likelihood (from 0-100\%) and a categorical label in \{\labelhuman, \labelmixed, \labelai \}.
+Pangram has a reported false positive rate (FPR) of $\sim$0.001\% on news text~\citep{emi2025falsepositives} and \citet{jabarian2025artificial} verified Pangram's high accuracy, finding an FPR of 0.08\%, substantially below the rates of AI use we observe.
 Importantly, for articles labeled \labelmixed, we cannot infer the role that AI played in the authorship process: we only know that some parts of a \labelmixed\ article are classified as human-written while other parts are classified as AI-generated.
-Finally, we perform topic classification on each article and link each newspaper to circulation and ownership metadata when available.

-\paragraph{AI use in published articles is increasingly common yet rarely disclosed.} In our \maindata\ dataset, 9.1\% of articles are labeled by Pangram as either \labelai\ or \labelmixed, and disclosure of AI use is rare in our manual sample.
-Digging deeper, we observe that AI usage is unevenly distributed: it is much higher in smaller local outlets than nationally-circulated papers, and particularly concentrated in the mid-Atlantic and Southern U.S. states (\autoref{fig:state_ai_heatmap}); it occurs more frequently in topics such as weather, science / technology, and health (\autoref{fig:topic_ai_likelihood}); it varies across ownership group, with Boone Newsmedia and Advance Publications among the heaviest AI adopters (\autoref{fig:owner_topic_heatmap}); and it is higher in languages other than English (\autoref{fig:eng_vs_other_langs}).\footnote{Example articles linked within this paper are solely for illustrative purposes.
+\paragraph{AI use in published articles is increasingly common.} In our \maindata\ dataset, 9.1\% of articles are labeled by Pangram as either \labelai\ or \labelmixed, and disclosure of AI use is rare in our manual sample.
+Digging deeper, we observe that AI usage is unevenly distributed: it is much higher in smaller local outlets than nationally-circulated papers; it occurs more frequently in topics such as weather, science / technology, and health (\autoref{fig:topic_ai_likelihood}); it varies across ownership group, with Boone Newsmedia and Advance Publications among the heaviest AI adopters (\autoref{fig:owner_topic_heatmap}); and it is higher in languages other than English (\autoref{fig:eng_vs_other_langs}).\footnote{Example articles linked within this paper are solely for illustrative purposes.
 Their inclusion does not attribute any intent or misconduct on part of any reporters: Pangram has a small but non-zero FPR, and we also emphasize that it is infeasible to tease apart exactly how AI is used in \labelmixed\ authorship cases.}

+\paragraph{Undisclosed AI use compounds risks of factual hallucinations.} While AI use is becoming more common, we find it is rarely disclosed and often factually unreliable.
+When investigating whether AI use is disclosed, only 4\% of articles were transparent about writing articles with the help of AI, leaving readers in the dark about the true sources of information.
+At the same time, we find that 41\% of articles labeled as AI-generated contain hallucinations, showing that AI-generated information is often inaccurate and not corrected by human revision.